sachinidhate/apnacollege-demo/README.md

 # apnacollege-demo
-its my fisrt demo project
+This is my fisrt Repo
+Author-Sachin Idhate